 Conclusion

 I see my mission as sharing my discoveries, emotions, and reflections with people through painting.
-My works are an invitation to contemplation, dialogue, and the search for meanings.
-I do not aim to dictate a "correct" interpretation to the viewer but create a space for personal associations and experiences.
+My works are an invitation to contemplation, dialogue, and the search for meaning.
+I do not seek to dictate a "correct" interpretation to the viewer but create a space for personal associations and experiences.

-I hope that my paintings will become a source of inspiration for viewers, a reason to smile, reflect, or simply pause for a moment and feel the beauty of the surrounding world.
+I hope my paintings become a source of inspiration for viewers, a reason to smile, to think, or simply to pause for a moment and feel the beauty of the surrounding world.
 For me, art is a way to slow down time, hear oneself, and see the miracle in every detail of existence.